 Mental Health in the Working World

-The scoping review on rest breaks is part of the project "Mental Health in the Working World - determining the current state of scientific evidence".
+The scoping review on work breaks is part of the project "Mental Health in the Working World - determining the current state of scientific evidence".
 The project assesses mental load factors by means of the state of scientific knowledge.

-For further detailed information please refer to our German Website.
+For further information please refer to our German Website.